 0 when you connect to your Redis instance.
 However, you can change the database you’re using with the

 To swap all the data held in one database with the data held in another, use the

 swapdb command.
 The following example will swap the data held in database

-8, and any clients connected to either database will be able to see changes immediately:
+8, and any clients connected to either database will be able to implement changes immediately: